jfamestad/TexasHoldemAgents/README.md

 configure your API access keys as an environment error.
 If you miss the API keys, you should see a helpful message.

+When you run a tournament, results of each hand are saved to a csv file in the results folder for later analysis.

 ### Running it

 There's not much for an interface yet.
 You can define a tournament